Kings Plains Sapphire

 Rarity

-Discovered in 1854, the Kings Plains Sapphire deposit is an ancient dry riverbed located northeast of the town of Inverell in the Australian state of New South Wales.
-Our Kings Plains Sapphire is sourced from the Wilson Gems Mine, a fourth generation mine to market family operation; the principal miner, John Wilson, has been working Australian Sapphire fields for over 50 years.
-Once one of the richest Sapphire fields ever mined, now every ton of earth only yields 1-2 carats of finished Kings Plains Sapphires displaying their signature royal blues.
-Most Sapphire crystals mined range in size from a grain of sand to the size of a pea, which typically yields small accent gems to two carat gemstones.
+Discovered in 1854, the Kings Plains Sapphire deposit is an ancient dry riverbed located northeast of the town of Inverell in the Australian state of NSW.
+The Wilson Gems Mine’s principal miner, John ‘Jack’ Wilson, has been working Australian Sapphire fields for well-over 50 years.
+Once one of the richest Sapphire fields ever mined, prior to 2019 every ton of earth yielded 6-8 carats of faceted gems.
+Now every ton of earth only yields 1-2 carats of finished Kings Plains Sapphires displaying their signature royal-blues.
+Most Sapphire crystals mined range in size from a grain of sand to the size of a pea, typically yielding small accents to two carat gemstones.
 Larger gems are rarely found.
+With mined land reclaimed into pastures replanted with native vegetation, the Wilson Gems Mine is environmentally friendly.
+As gullies and eroded areas are filled-in, the reclaimed pastures are actually more productive.
+The Australian Department of Mineral Resources actually wants every miner in the state of New South Wales to review the excellent rehabilitation processes at the Wilson Gems Mine.
+While Australia was once the world’s main Sapphire supplier, with the NSW gem fields accounting for more than half, Kings Plains Sapphire is now unfortunately nearing the end of its story, with the Wilson’s currently the deposits last remaining commercial mine.

 Durability & Care